gretegraf/data-inventory-template/README.md

   - **Field Explanations** (detailed descriptions of each column)
   - **Data_Inventory_Template** (blank template for use)

-  Appendices can be included as additional tabs as needed to note future data needs or excluded sources.
+  Appendices can be included as additional tabs when needed to note future data needs or excluded sources.

 ---